djradon/public-notes/prdct.event-model-f.md

   -  ability to assert that multiple models represent views upon or interpretations of the same event
 - causal relationships between events and interpretations of the same event by different humans
+- "By introducing certain types of events and situations, events can be composed to form more complex situations, such as mereological composi- tions of events or causality relations among events." ^uh1jn8phbw3o

 ## Issues

 - imports from swiped-domain http://www.loa-cnr.it/ontologies/DUL.owl
 - why are EventType and EventRole equivalent
+- "the F-Event model does not suggest how to distinguish among different kinds of participants in an event." ^le51vrhfwetp

 ## References